The following is an essay outline of “Women Empowerment in Pakistan”.

 ii) Women education and health generally neglected in past years.

-I. Steps were taken by Govt. in Pakistan
+I. Steps taken by Govt. in Pakistan

 a.
 Present government being a state party to the convention on the elimination of all forms of discrimination against women (CEDAW) leading the government to take measures to ensure women’s rights as envisaged in CEDAW.

 b.
 26 Shaheed Benazir Bhutto centers established during (2008-2013) for women for immediate relief to female victims of violence.